Nithin1503/M2_EmbeddedSystem/Project/README.md

 ## 2.4 5W'S 1H

 ### WHAT
-   This a controller that helps to automaticlly refill the water tank using sensors and micro controller.
+   This a controller that helps to control the relay by using ardunio to drive the high load.
 ### WHEN
-   It is used when we need to fill water to the pressure tank.
+   It is used when we need to automate the things.
 ### WHERE
-   It can be used in domestic,Industrial as well as Commercial complexes.
+   It can be used in home automations,remote control of appliances etc.
 ### WHO
    Normal consumers are the people who use this.
 ### WHY
-   Inorder to refill water to the tank without wastage.
+   Inorder to control the relay.
 ### HOW
    By using a micro-controller, sensors and few actuators.